AhmeddWaleed/Customer-Shopping-Trends/README.md

 ## Recommendations
 - Optimize discount strategy to balance sales and profit.
 - Focus marketing on high-profit regions and categories.
-- Make marketing campaigns target more females.
+- Make marketing campaigns targeting more females.